Apprenticeship information for professionals and employers

 From April 2017 Hampshire County Council pays into the Government levy for apprenticeships at 0.5% of payroll.
 Our aim over the coming years is to recoup this levy by investing in appropriate apprenticeships to support our business development and invest in our people.
 We are seeking to consider all job roles and assess the potential for apprenticeships to add value to the learning and development pathways provided for the skills we require now and in the future in support of our ability to best support the lives of the Hampshire communities we serve.

-The percentage of apprenticeship starts (both new hires and existing employees who started an apprenticeship) between 1 April 2017 to 31 March 2018 as a proportion of total headcount on 31 March 2017 was 0.50%, from our Public Sector Apprenticeship Target Report.
+The percentage of apprenticeship starts (both new hires and existing employees who started an apprenticeship) between 1 April 2017 to 31 March 2018 as a proportion of total headcount on 31 March 2018 was 0.50%.
+Between 1 April 2018 to 31 March 2019, this rose to 1.3%, from our Public Sector Apprenticeship Target Report.

 - Training and development

 Apprenticeships are supported by a training provider who is an expert in delivering and supporting the apprenticeship journey.
 To be an apprentice training provider and to be able to draw down Government funds for the service an organisation must be on the Register of Apprenticeship Training Providers (RoATP).
-Our own Hampshire Futures is one such provider and their offer to our organisation will be augmented by a number of other local training providers that may have different sector specialisms.
+Our own Skills and Participation is one such provider and their offer to our organisation will be augmented by a number of other local training providers that may have different sector specialisms.

 Our role as an organisation is to consider the roles where apprenticeships can provide additional benefit, and secure an appropriate training provider to help us to engage our existing departmental experts to pass on their skills and knowledge to new or existing members of the team.